LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 This project would not be what it is were it not for the huge amount of patience and dedication of early adopters who sent me continous feedback and ideas for improvement after every release.

-A special thank to all those who contributed so far, namely: rb_c, OverfedRaccoon, …
+A special thank to all those who contributed so far: rb_c, OverfedRaccoon, Jailbrick3d, everdred…

+(if you want your nickname removed reach out to me).

 ## Want to try it out?